kode4food/ale/docstring/is-null.md

 This example will return _#f_ (false) because the first form is a list.

 Like most predicates, this function can also be negated by prepending the `!` character.
-This means that all the provided forms must not be nil.
+This means that all the provided forms must not be null.

 ```scheme
 (!null? "hello" [99])